shayanafzal/Credit_Risk_Analysis/README.md

 ### Recommendation

-Based on the analysis of the six models, it is eveident that the Ensemble AdaBoost Classifier model yield the most accurate results.
-Based on the limited data we have, Ensemble AdaBoost Classifier would be the recommended model to use.
+Based on the analysis of the six models, it is eveident that the Easy Ensemble AdaBoost Classifier model yield the most accurate results.
+Based on the limited data we have, Easy Ensemble AdaBoost Classifier would be the recommended model to use.